the-best-flash/CSharpMiner/README.md

     An ASP.NET wrapper that will expose an HTTP interface for changing settings Ability to connect both SHA265 and Scrypt ASICs at once.

+Known Issues:

+    With Zeus/GAW miners On very low difficluties it becomes likely that all four bytes won't be written and the underlying USB stream will get out of sync if a hardware error occurs.
+This will cause all the next shares to be invalid until the bytestream can be synchronized again.
+Hopefully I will be able to fix this by detecting consecutive invalid shares and resetting the bytestream once I implement nonce checking.
+    Random pool disconnects.
+I'm not sure if this is my Raspberry Pi or the null object reference in the Pool.Connect() function.

 Why make this?